What's different during Covid-19

 Coming to Services FAQs

-You might like to know more about what it feels like to come to church at St Nicholas at the moment.
+When we meet again, you might like to know more about what it feels like to come to church at St Nicholas.

 - For everyone's safety we are now using the NHS test and trace system.
 We encourage you to download the app (NHS COVID-19) and to be ready to scan the QR code.
 (If you don't have a smart phone we will check you in manually.)